wborgeaud/ecfft-bn254/README.md

         assert_eq!(evals, ecfft_evals);
     }
 ```

+### Precomputations
+The implementation uses precomputations for the coset and isogenies used in the ECFFT.
+These precomputations are computed in `get_params.sage` and are stored in the `bn254_coset` and `bn254_isogenies` files.
+To implement the ECFFT for other fields, similar precomputations should be performed.

 ### References
 - [Elliptic Curve Fast Fourier Transform (ECFFT) Part I: Fast Polynomial Algorithms over all Finite Fields](https://arxiv.org/abs/2107.08473) by Eli Ben-Sasson, Dan Carmon, Swastik Kopparty and David Levit.
 - [The ECFFT algorithm](https://solvable.group/posts/ecfft/).